 In fairness to New Orleans, Mardi Gras is not just for tourists, it is primarily for the citizens themselves.
 That means quite a few places that are normally open are closed.
 When you have the caffeine monkey on your back, this is the last thing you want to see.

 Coffee Place Closed

-The last time I directly trashed an American coffee house on the Internet, I got quite a few emails of support and a smaller amount of hate email.
-Should I name names on my worst experience in New Orleans (outside the airport that is)?
+The last time I directly trashed an American coffee house on the Internet, I got quite a few emails of support and a smaller amount of hate emails.
+Should I name names on my worst experiences in New Orleans (outside the airport that is)?
 What if a place was so bad it did the following: